buszi/buszi/README.md

 ## About me

-Starting from scratch with C++, growing up with Java/Python, and then fallen in love with Kotlin + Android.
+Starting from scratch with C++, growing up with Java/Python, and then falling in love with Kotlin + Android.
 As soon as I got along with Kotlin I didn't write a single line of Java.
-It was so great feeling to create apps that are scalable, easy to read, and will be actually usable by millions of users on daily basis.
+It was a great feeling to create scalable apps that are easy to read and will be usable by millions of users daily.

 #### Hobbies
 I love esports (mainly LoL).
-Watching and reading a lot about mobile technology blogs.
-Also I'm listening a lot of electro-house music and reading/watching sci-fi and fantasy.
+I watch and read a lot about mobile technology blogs.
+Also, I'm listening to a lot of electro-house music and reading/watching sci-fi and fantasy.